Ways to Participate

 Brotherhood of St. Andrew

-We are very proud of the gardens at St. Luke’s.
-It has been a part of the downtown Racine landscape for many years and it is all done by volunteers.
-Our gardens have received the Bell Award as well as many recognition from the Racine Community.
+We are very proud of the garden at St. Luke’s.
+It has been a part of the downtown Racine landscape for many years and is done by volunteers.
+Our gardens have received the Bell Award, as well as recognition from the Racine Community.
 If anyone is interested in helping, there is planning, planting and weeding to be done.
 All work is done at the convenience of the volunteers.

 St. Monica's Guild

-St. Luke's sponsors several organizations, one of which is he Brotherhood of St. Andrew.
-Their main fund raiser is the Scrip Program, a service of Great Lakes Scrip Center.
-Parishioners of the parish order various company gift cards with the Brotherhood receiving 4% to 10% of the gift card value.
+The Brotherhood of St. Andrew's main fund raiser is the Scrip Program, a service of Great Lakes Scrip Center.
+Parishioners of the parish order various company gift cards with the Brotherhood receiving 4% to 10% or more of the gift card value.
 This fund raiser is offered four to five times a year.
-The funds go to support youth development such academic scholarships and/or camp scholarships, and to help fund other church activities and need such a facility developments.
+The funds go to support youth development such as academic and/or camp scholarships, as well as helping to fund other church activities and needs such as facility developments.

 On Sunday Morning:

-The Altar Guild prepares all of the things necessary for the celebration of the Eucharist or any of the other sacraments and offices of the church.
-Service on the Altar Guild is a truly joyful ministry and the contribution of each person is important.
+The Altar Guild prepares all of the things necessary for the celebration of the Eucharist, or any of the other sacraments and offices of the church.
+Service as a member of the Altar Guild is a truly joyful ministry and the contribution of each person is important.
 Membership is not limited by gender, race, background or age.
 Our members work as teams in a scheduled rotation and training is provided.
 If you enjoy learning about and caring for sacred vessels, the bread, wine, fair linens and frontals used for worship in the Sanctuary, please consider joining us!

-St. Luke's new Sunday School program for toddlers through Confirmation-age youngsters begins October 20.
-Each week following the Processional, we'll gather for a prayer and a snack that Jesus might have eaten as a boy.
-We'll begin this year's program by learning parables from the gospel of St. Luke through play, songs, signing, and praying.
-We will return to worship each week in time to Pass the Peace and experience the Eucharist.
-We are always happy to welcome children, grandchildren, nieces, nephews, and neighbors! leave a message for Leah Nakamura with questions.
+St. Luke's new Sunday School program for toddlers through Confirmation-age youngsters began October 20, 2019.
+Each week following the Processional, the children gather for a prayer and a snack that Jesus might have eaten as a boy.
+We began the program by learning parables from the gospel of St. Luke through play, songs, signing, and praying.
+We return to worship each week in time to share the Peace and experience the Eucharist.
+We are always happy to welcome children, grandchildren, nieces, nephews, and neighbors! leave a message for Leah with questions.
 Help us fill our classes youngsters who will learn about God's amazing love for them.

 The Acolyte program is open to youth and adults who are trained to assist the clergy and congregation in all areas of the liturgy.
 Chalice bearers are trained and licensed by the Bishop to assist the clergy with the administration of the chalice at Mass.
 This ministry is open to adults and older youth.
 Lectors are trained to read the Lessons at Mass and lead the Prayers of the People.
 The ministry of Lector, like that of chalice bearer, is open to adults and older youth.
 Ushers provide a ministry of hospitality to all who enter our church for worship.
 Ushers greet people as they arrive, assist with seating, collect and present the offering, direct the Congregation during Holy Communion, say goodbye as people leave the church, and make sure the church is neatly tidy before leaving.
 Training is provided to adults and older youth interested in participating.

-Taking a turn as an usher is a great way to meet your fellow parishioners, and the duties are pretty simple:
+Taking a turn as an usher is a great way to meet your fellow parishioners, and the duties are easy:

-- Greet parishioners and guests, hand out Sunday bulletins.- Take offerings to Altar, do the collection and take to Altar.- Answer any questions guests may have about the church- Invite guests to coffee hour following the serviceIf you are interested in helping in the usher rotation, please contact Debbie through the Parish Office.
+- Greet parishioners and guests, hand out Sunday bulletins- Take sacramental offerings to Altar- Pass the collection plates and take to the Altar.- Answer questions guests may have about the church- Invite guests to coffee hour following the serviceIf you are interested in helping in the usher rotation, please contact Debbie through the Parish Office.